bradtumy/credential-service/README.md

     ```

 Notes:
-- Node package is local (`sdk-nodejs`) and not published; use relative import or publish to your registry before `npm install`.
+- Node package is local (`sdk/nodejs`) and not published; use relative import or publish to your registry before `npm install`.
-- Go module path is `github.com/bradtumy/credential-service/sdk-go`; use `go get` with your VCS or replace with your org path if forked.
+- Go module path is `github.com/bradtumy/credential-service/sdk/go`; use `go get` with your VCS or replace with your org path if forked.

 ## SD-JWT and issuance policies
 - **Selective Disclosure:** Request `format: "sd-jwt"` when issuing to receive a signed SD-JWT plus disclosure list.
 Example: